OMW Lancer Review – OMG this is good.

 At first, we were led to believe that this would be a Trampa-style deck because I had been informed that there would be flex and the technical diagram I was staring at looked quite similar to the Trampa-style deck that the Evolve Renegade and the Acedeck Nyx are rocking.

-As it happens, the Calvary is actually just a standard double-drop deck made out of fiberglass and carbon fiber composite, more like the Meepo Hurricane Vader or the Evolve Carbon than the Trampa.
+As it happens, the Cavalry is actually just a standard double-drop deck made out of fiberglass and carbon fiber composite, more like the Meepo Hurricane Vader or the Evolve Carbon than the Trampa.
 Still, it’s incredible that they were able to make it flexible.
 OMW gave us three options for the deck’s flexibility, and we chose the most flexible.
 And that was a wise decision as the flexibility is only moderate, not extremely flexible, even with the softest deck.
 Furthermore, it appears that most of the flex occurs at the deck’s neck on both ends.

 While the deck still isn’t as flexible as a bamboo deck, we are still pretty happy about it since it’s quite rare to find a carbon fiber deck that has some flexibility.